Clyvv/DataAwareDeclareReplayer/README.md

 ### How to use
 An event log and a data-aware Declare model are needed as input.
-- An event log can be imported using the first tab.
+- An event log can be imported using the first tab of ProM.
 - Use the Simple Declare Designer (another ProM plugin) to create a data-aware Declare model.
-This can be found in the middle tab and does not take any input.
+This can be found in the middle tab of ProM.
 - In the middle tab of ProM, select the Data Aware Declare Replayer plugin, add the above inputs and press start.